E-Fold/Blockchain-For-EHR-Management-Medishield/README.md

 The projects requires NodeJS and npm to work.
 Instructions to install all other dependencies are given below.

 #Ganache

-Go to Ganache homepage and download.
+Go to [Ganache homepage](https://www.trufflesuite.com/ganache) and download.
-If you are on Linux, you must have received an .appimage file.
-Follow installation instructions available here.